-In our last article we talked about how manual processes can become embedded in an organization, causing huge yet unseen losses through wasted time and energy.
+In our last digital transformation article we talked about how manual processes can become embedded in an organization, causing huge yet unseen losses through wasted time and energy.
 In this article we’ll talk about how to fix all of that by enabling people to build the right tools on their own.

 In our custom commissioned study from Forrester, we discovered that 67% of analysts and managers have tools that are supposed to help them manage their workflows, but they’re too hard to get started with.
 If these tools were actually the right tools for the job, it would not be challenging for a company’s embedded innovators to get started with them, especially because they’re motivated by how much time and effort these manual processes are costing them.